 Add the sliced mushrooms, and continue to cook over low heat, for 7 minutes.

 Add the stock, lower the heat to a low simmer; cook for 20 minutes.

 Remove from heat, and let cool for 10 minutes.

-Put half of the stock mixture, and about a fourth of the mushrooms, into a blender or food processor, add the half and half and the starch or flour.
+Put half of the stock mixture, and about a fourth of the mushrooms, into a blender or food processor, add the half and a half and the starch or flour.

-Give it a couple whirls until the mushrooms are broken up, and the mixture is fairly lumped free.
+Give it a couple of whirls until the mushrooms are broken up, and the mixture is fairly lumped free.